 - Pull down the selection item and focus on 802.1Q then press Apply button to set the VLAN Operation Mode in 802.1Q mode. - Enable GVRP Protocol: Tick the checkbox to enable GVRP protocol.
-This checkbox is available while the VLAN Operation Mode is in 802.1Q mode. - Management VLAN ID: The default value is '0' which means VLAN function in 802.1Q mode is not available.
-While this column field is filled with a value from 1 to 4096, the member ports of this VLAN can access the management interface. - Select the port you want to configure. - Link Type: There are 3 types of link type.
+This checkbox is available while the VLAN Operation Mode is in 802.1Q mode. - Select the port you want to configure. - Link Type: There are 3 types of link type. - Access Link: Single switch only, it allows the user to group ports by assigning the same Untagged VID.
+While this link type is set, the Untagged VID column field is available but the Tagged VID column field is disabled.

-- Access Link: Single switch only, it allows the user to group ports by assigning the same Untagged VID.
-While this link type is set, the Untagged VID column field is available but the Tagged VID column field is disabled. - Frunk Link: The extended application of Access Link.
-It allows the tagged frames go across 2 or more switches by assigning the tagged VID to the frames.
+- Trunk Link: The extended application of Access Link.
+It allows the user to group ports by assigning the same Tagged VID across 2 or more switches.
 Having set this link type, the Tagged VID column field is available but the Untagged VID column field is disabled. - > Hybrid Link: Both Access Link and Trunk Link are available. - Untagged VID: Assign the untagged frame VID. - Tagged VID: Assign the tagged frame VID. - Click Apply button to have the settings taken effect. - You can see the link type, untagged VID, and tagged VID information of each port in the table below on the screen.

 Port Link Type Untagged Vid Tagged Vid

 Port.01 Access Link 3

 Port.02 Access Link 3

 Port.03 Trunk Link 1 7,

 Port.04 Trunk Link 1 7,

-Port.05 Access Link 1
+Port.05 Hybrid Link 2 1024,

 Port.06 Access Link 1

-Port.07 Hybrid Link 2 1024,
+Port.07 Access Link 1

 Port.08 Access Link 1

 Port.09 Access Link 1

+Port.10 Access Link 1